Tell us your views about how data is collected, analysed and shared!

 8. What will happen to the data collected, and the results of the research project?

-The online discussions will be audio recorded.
+The online discussions will be recorded.
 Immediately following the discussion, the recording will be transferred to a secure university server and deleted from the recording device.
 It will then be securely sent to a professional transcription company; a data confidentiality agreement will be signed prior to any data transfer.
 Upon receiving the transcript, a member of the research team will anonymise the transcript (that is, delete names and any identifiable personal features) and then delete the audio recording from the secure server.
-The results of this research will be published in reports and peer reviewed journal articles that will be publically available.
+The results of this research will be published in reports and peer reviewed journal articles that will be publicly available.
 You will not be identifiable in any published results.

 It is likely that other researchers may find the data we collect on this project to be useful in their future research.
 To make this possible, we would like to make the data available in a data archive.
 We will ask for your explicit consent for your data to be shared in this way.
 Only the anonymised transcript of the focus group will ever be shared.